buehlmaier/MFIN7036-student-blog-2023-02/content/AlphaMiner-Post01.md

             'BarronsTheme--search-submit--3CYhQXSw')
         Search.click()
 ```
 #### Step 2.
-Scrap data
+Scrape data

-The main problem we meet when scraping data is each time after we scrap 20 pages of data, the “404 error” will appear.
+The main problem we meet when scraping data is each time after we scrape 20 pages of data, the “404 error” will appear.
 This is actually a very common issue people may encounter when webscraping, and it is because we have opened this website too frequently.
 A typical solution is to let program sleep (stop operating) for 3 minutes when “404” appear.

 ![Picture showing scrap_404]({static}/images/AlphaMiner-Post01_scrap_404.png)